trombonist76/vue-task-management/README.md

 ## :memo: **Todos**

-1. Use localstorage for save board and fields data
+1. :heavy_check_mark: Use localstorage for save board and fields data
 2. Use firestore database